dankovacek/camel_farrier/_sources/summary_pages/broken_telephone_casestudy.md

-# Broken Telephone: Caravan Divergence
+# Broken Telephone: Caravan divergence

 Caravan re-published HYSETS catchment polygons in 2023 using the 2021 HYDAT drainage basin archive.
 Meanwhile, Water Survey of Canada (WSC) released 8,000+ polygon revisions between 2022 and late 2024.
 There are no DOIs to verify if these updates propagated downstream.
 This case study quantifies how far Caravan's polygons are from the current WSC geometry to make the case for automated provenance checks for derived datasets.

+## Why polygons matter

+When stale polygons remain into hydrologic workflows, runoff statistics inherit the bias.
+A 5% drainage-area error instantly becomes a 5% bias in area-normalized discharge and any flow statistics derived from it.

 ## Spatial Divergence Map

 :::{margin}
 **Linked selection.** Use box-select or lasso-select tools on the CDF to highlight stations on the map (and vice versa).
 Toggle legend entries to isolate specific area-change bins.